gramlang/gram/CONTRIBUTING.md

 All code must strictly adhere to the appropriate style guide.
 If a style guide is changed, then any applicable code must be changed accordingly.
 For any matters not prescribed by a style guide, be consistent with existing code.

+All code must pass the linters in order to be accepted.
+To install the linting tools, run `make install-lint-deps`.
+Then run `make lint` to run the linters.

 ## C++ style guide

 ### Formatting